ProgrammingIsFun2024/StrategiesPerformanceAnalysis_usingR/README.md

-Analyze the performance of the following strategies on SPDR sector ETFs (a family of ETFs offered by State Street Global Advisors under the SPDR (Standard & Poor's Depositary Receipts) brand:'XLB', 'XLE', 'XLF', 'XLI', 'XLK', 'XLP', 'XLU', 'XLV', 'XLY') and 'SPY' using R, spanning from November 1, 1999, to October 8, 2021.
+Analyze the performance of the following strategies on SPDR sector ETFs (a family of ETFs offered by State Street Global Advisors under the SPDR (Standard & Poor's Depositary Receipts)brand) using R, spanning from November 1, 1999, to October 8, 2021.

 Strategy: